Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference

+It needs to be mentioned that the mapping module is running in an online manner: building the map when data is replayed from a ROS bag.
+The average runtime of the multilayer mapping is 1.83 $\sec$/scan for both layers.

-The quantitative results in Fig.~\ref{fig:mlm_cassie_figure} and~\ref{fig:mlm_cassie} are visually correct and pleasing.
-Most ground areas are mapped as traversable (green) with some untraversable voxels (red) caused by moving humans in the environment.
-It is also noteworthy that the mapping algorithm processes the recorded data at the original collecting speed, which shows that our multi-layer Bayesian mapping is efficient, and ready for online navigation and exploration experiments.
+The qualitative results in Fig.~\ref{fig:mlm_cassie} are visually correct and pleasing.
+Most ground areas are mapped as traversable (green) with some untraversable voxels (red) caused by pedestrians moving in the environment.
+It is noteworthy that the mapping algorithm processes the recorded data at the original collecting speed, which shows that our multilayer Bayesian mapping is efficient, and ready for online navigation and exploration applications.